 - 100% SpNR

 Sub-par noise handling.
-The microphone on the WH-1000XM2 achieves an SpNR of only 6.5dB, which is quite low.
+The microphone on the Sony WH1000XM2 achieves an SpNR of only 6.5dB, which is quite low.
 This means that the Sony won't be able to separate speech from noise in environments with even moderate amount of ambient noise.

-The WH-1000XM2 have a bit more latency than the than the original MDR-1000X.
+The Sony WH1000XM2 have a bit more latency than the than the original MDR-1000X.
 They seem to focus more on sound quality with than low latency so while the WH-1000XM2 will be good for streaming audio they won't be ideal for watching videos.

-The WH-1000XM2 have a good battery life that will last you all day.
+The Sony WH1000XM2 have a good battery life that will last you all day.
 They also have a quick charge feature that provides about 50 mins worth of playtime from a 10 mins charge.
-However, they take quite a while to fully charge at 3.6 hours and they also don't automatically switch off anymore, but go into a standby mode.
-This is a good addition for those who just want to use the strong isolation to block out noise.
-However, it's not as battery saving as the MDR-1000x.
-Ideally, a timer feature in the app would have been a great addition but the standby battery life is pretty good especially with the NC turned off.
+However, they take quite a while to fully charge at 3.6 hours, and they also don't automatically switch off anymore when they're connected to a bluetooth source, and the adaptive sound is disabled.
+This is a partial fix that does not resolve the auto-off issue of the original MDR-1000x.
+When not connected to a Bluetooth source, they switch off within 5 minutes to save power, which is decent but flawed.
+Ideally, a timer feature in the app would have been a great addition.

 In the box